Azure/azure-rest-api-specs/specification/botservice/resource-manager/readme.md

 ## Suppression
 ```
 directive:
-  - suppress:
-      - SECRET_PROPERTY
+  - suppress: SECRET_PROPERTY
-    from:
-      - Microsoft.BotService/stable/2020-06-02/botservice.json
+    from: Microsoft.BotService/stable/2020-06-02/botservice.json
-    where:
-      - $.definitions.FacebookChannelProperties.properties.verifyToken
+    where: $.definitions.FacebookChannelProperties.properties.verifyToken
-    reason:
-      - We do need to return verifyToken in FacebookChannelProperties.
+    reason: We do need to return verifyToken in FacebookChannelProperties.
+  - suppress: R4009
+    from: Microsoft.BotService/stable/2020-06-02/botservice.json
+    reason: We do not yet support systemdata.
 ```